GAIL’S CORNER

 The “MINIATURE POODLE” Niko is between 10 inches and 15 inches tall and the “TOY POODLE”, Sandy is under 10 inches tall.

-Sadly, since the introduction of “Doodles”, the Standard Poodles are becoming harder and harder to find.
+Sadly, since the introduction of “Doodles”, a good, quality Standard Poodle is becoming harder and harder to find.

 Why Doodle when you can Poodle?